azar47/osticket-prereqs/README.md

 - **Screenshot 3:** osTicket admin login page.
 - **Screenshot 4:** Example ticket created in osTicket dashboard.

-*(Optional: Add more screenshots if you want to show PHP setup, database creation, or other steps.)*

 ## Demonstration
 1. Created an Azure VM and logged in using Remote Desktop.